antimatterhorn/yggdrasil/docs/source/core_concepts.rst

 Boundary Conditions
 --------------------
-Currently, Nidhoggr has two species of boundary objects: grid boundaries and collider boundaries.
+Currently, Yggdrasil has two species of boundary objects: grid boundaries and collider boundaries.
 Grid boundaries apply to mesh-based physics and collider boundaries apply to lagrangian particles.

 Grid Boundaries
 ^^^^^^^^^^^^^^^
-The types of grid boundaries used in Nidhoggr are:
+The types of grid boundaries used in Yggdrasil are:

 .. code-block:: text